BrotherJing/closure-react-demo/docs/advanced_compilation.md

 After adding this extern, we can use production build of react without error.
 I forget how I found this...

+** Note ** After we update the extern file to newer version this won't occur.

 #### class properties

 ```javascript